 1. Save and upload to the queue.

-For more information on reporting to EDDMapS eddmaps.org.
+For more information on reporting to EDDMapS, visit eddmaps.org.

 The program is offering two paddling tours this year.
 Both events will launch from EC Brown public boat launch (River Rd., Fenwick, Pelham, L0S 1C0; see map location here).
 Paddlers will head west toward Wellandport for ~1.5 km to find the first known population of EWC.